Pedro Herrera (footballer)

 Pedro María Herrera Sancristóbal (born 17 July 1959) is a Spanish former professional footballer who played as a midfielder.

-Club career
+Career

 Herrera was born in Bilbao, Biscay.
-He played youth football with local Athletic Bilbao and made his senior debut with fellow Basque team SD Erandio Club, helping the latter promote from the regional championships into Segunda División B during his three-year spell.
+He played youth football with local Athletic Bilbao and made his senior debut with fellow Basque team Erandio, helping the latter achieve promotion from the regional championships to Segunda División B during his three-year spell.

-Herrera represented UD Salamanca, Real Zaragoza and RC Celta de Vigo professionally, the first club in Segunda División and the last two in La Liga, where he amassed totals of 174 matches and 21 goals over seven seasons.
+Herrera represented Salamanca, Real Zaragoza and Celta de Vigo professionally, the first club in the Segunda División and the last two in La Liga, where he amassed totals of 174 matches and 21 goals over seven seasons.
 He retired during the 1989 pre-season after contracting a serious knee injury whilst at the service of the Galicians, and retired from football at only 30 years of age.

 After retiring, Herrera worked as general manager for Celta and Zaragoza.

 Personal life

-Herrera's son Ander is also a professional footballer who plays as a midfielder.
+Herrera's son Ander is also a professional midfielder.